ijalalfrz/event-driven-nats/README.md

 ![Sequence Diagram](sequence.svg)

 #### 1. Gateway Service
-- Acts as an API Gateway
+- Acts as an API Gateway (BFF Pattern)
 - Routes requests to appropriate services
 - Handles client communication
 - Uses HTTP for communication with other services